All About My Love book - Thames & Hudson

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating in different markets and languages, to create large editions and reduce unit production costs.
+Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating across different markets and languages to create large editions and reduce unit production costs.
 Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

 After building one of the most significant publishing houses in Europe in less than two decades, Walter Neurath died in 1967 at the age of 63.
 Sculptor Henry Moore wrote that “his death was a loss to our cultural life.”
 Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in art publishing” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
 Eva Neurath became chairwoman.
 Walter’s son, Thomas, who joined the company in 1961 along with his sister Constance, became managing director; Constance later served as artistic director for several decades.
 Both Thomas and Constance remain on the Thames & Hudson board, as do Thomas’s daughters, Johanna and Susanna.

-From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and technically.
+From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.

 2016 marked an extraordinary new chapter for the company, announcing a publishing partnership with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.

-The world of art and scholarship remains at the heart of Thames & Hudson’s publishing program, which remains true to its core principle: providing a “museum without walls.”
+The world of art and scholarship remains at the heart of Thames & Hudson’s publishing program, which stays true to its core principle: providing a “museum without walls.”

 Attributes / Details